 If you get a chance to fish in Florida, you probably are not going to specifically target flounder.
 They are great to eat, but at this point in time (year 2020-2030) there are going to be low numbers and it’s best not to eat or target them.

-- Please don’t target flounder – their numbers are not healthy at this time.
+- Please don’t target them – their numbers are not healthy at this time.

-- Be gentle with the flounder you do catch and release!
+- Be gentle with the Fluke you do catch and release!

 - fiddler crabs